GRP SignsGRP Signs

 There are several other materials that can be used for internal and external interpretation although there are several drawbacks, many of which will cause you to either have to replace the whole sign of the protective cover, this can prove quite costly in the long run.

 Polycarbonate interpretive signs are very strong, as they are made from the same material that is used to make police riot shields.
 Polycarbonate signs are usually located outdoors, although if the area the sign is located in is unmanned it leaves the sign very vulnerable to acts of graffiti.
 Graffiti causes a serious problem for this particular type of sign, although the material used is very tough it can incur surface damage easily, this makes it liable to scratch when the external surface is being cleaned to such an extent.
-A regular occurrence of such harsh cleaning will leave the interpretive signs surface opaque and obscure, making it impossible for any reader to view the information and illustrations that have been applied to the reverse of the polycarbonate.
+A regular occurrence of such harsh cleaning will leave the surface of the interpretive sign opaque and obscure, making it impossible for any reader to view the information and illustrations that have been applied to the reverse of the polycarbonate.

 Another material that is sometimes used for interpretive signs is Acrylic or High Impact Acrylic, this is a lot tougher than polycarbonate and in some situations is an ideal choice depending on the location of the sign.
 The main drawback with the use of Acrylic or High Impact Acrylic is that it can shatter when minimal force is used, this makes it easy to vandalise and unable to withstand certain weather conditions.

 Dibond and Foamex are two other possible materials to be used for interpretation.
-Dibond is very effective but unfortunately it is impossible to seal, this makes the graphics very vulnerable, which in turn their life expectancy is a lot shorter.
+Dibond is very effective but unfortunately, it is impossible to seal, this makes the graphics very vulnerable, which in turn their life expectancy is a lot shorter.
 Foamex (also known as Foam Signs) are ideally suited to internal use, it is a very effective indoor sign but as Foamex is a lightweight material it cannot be used externally.

-Shelley Signs can produce interpretive signs in all the materials mentioned, however we do advise those clients who have the slightest chance that one of their signs may be subjected to vandalism or graffiti to opt for Glass Reinforced Plastic Signs.
+Shelley Signs can produce interpretive signs in all the materials mentioned, however, we do advise those clients who have the slightest chance that one of their signs may be subjected to vandalism or graffiti to opt for Glass Reinforced Plastic Signs.